 In the last couple of months, we signed up with Chewy to have our wet food, dry food, treats, and cat supplements automatically sent to us monthly.
 This has been particularly helpful when the stores have had empty shelves lately.

-A couple of the more healthy brands we buy for the wet food are Blue Buffalo, Tiki Cat, Scrumptious from Scratch, and Reveal (which only has 2 ingredients but is not always easy to find on Chewy).
+A couple of the more healthy brands we buy for wet food are Blue Buffalo, Tiki Cat, Scrumptious from Scratch, and Reveal (which only has 2 ingredients but is not always easy to find on Chewy).

-We do give them dry cat food also, and the two brands are Acana and Blue Buffalo, and both from Chewy.
+We do give them dry cat food also, and the two brands are Acana and Blue Buffalo, both from Chewy.

 Supplements for Senior Cats

 Does it seem silly to give our senior kitties supplements?
 They work for us so why not for our cats?
 Pets can be so tough because they can’t verbalize that they are in pain.
 So here are the top supplements for senior cats.

-Best Senior Cat Products: Clippers
+Best Senior Cat Products: Brush, Clippers & Injury

-We asked the vet why she gets so many mats lately and was told it’s because she’s losing her flexibility and can’t groom herself as well as she used to.
+Insider tip: We asked the vet why she gets so many mats lately and was told it’s because she’s losing her flexibility and can’t groom herself as well as she used to.

 The last thing I’ll discuss is not a product per se, but it’s been a lifesaver to us with our senior cats.
 We use a mobile vet for the cats now that we live here.
 It’s absolutely wonderful that they come to the house, so we don’t have to crate up the cats and hear them cry all the way to the office.